tonyvu2014/dropwizard-profile/README.md

  * Note: The last 2 APIs have the time measure metrics added.

  * Note: The app also works with https on port 8443 and the admin portal works with https on port 8444.
- For the purpose of this assignment, a self-signed certificate is used.
+ For this project, a self-signed certificate is used.

 The command mvn package also runs the unit test cases for the 2 APIs: The API to store the views of user profiles and the API to view the users who viewed this user’s profile in the past.
 There are